Tarascon and abbey Montmajour

 The water scene

-Location - waterscene: it can be everywhere but most likely: Hautecombe: they were filming there for episode 2, lake Bourget or just the river the Rhone next of Tarascon.
+Location: it can be everywhere but most likely: Hautecombe: they were filming there for episode 2, lake Bourget or the Rhone river next of Tarascon.

 Never understood why they took such a close up from the front of Yannick Derrien.
 Everybody could see this is not Tell.
 Why not swim himself?